dstackai/dstack/docs/docs/concepts/services.md

 ## Run the configuration

-To run a configuration, use the `dstack run` command followed by the working directory path, configuration file path, and any other options (e.g., for requesting hardware resources).
+To run a configuration, use the [`dstack run`](../reference/cli/index.md#dstack-run) command followed by the working directory path, configuration file path, and any other options.

 <div class="termy">